-In a landmark clinical trial involving more than 8,000 eligible patients, VASCEPA was proven and FDA-approved to reduce cardiovascular (CV) risk when added to a statin.
+In a landmark clinical trial involving more than 8,000 eligible patients, VASCEPA was proven and FDA-approved to reduce CV risk when added to a statin.

 VASCEPA is the only FDA-approved oral medication that can make this bold statement.

 Is there anything more important than heart protection?
-If you or someone you love has risk factors for a heart attack or stroke like heart disease or diabetes and raised triglycerides (≥ 150 mg/dL), there is no time to waste.
-VASCEPA is proven to provide 25% added heart protection when added to a statin.*
+If you or someone you love has heart disease, or had experienced a previous heart attack or stroke, there is no time to waste.
+VASCEPA is proven to provide 25% additional heart protection when added to a statin.*

-*In a clinical study, patients treated with VASCEPA had fewer cardiovascular events (17.2%) compared to those who took placebo (22%).
+*In a clinical study, patients treated with VASCEPA and a statin had fewer CV events (17.2%) compared to those who took placebo (22%).

 What’s in VASCEPA?

-FDA-approved VASCEPA is made up of one active ingredient: icosapent ethyl (IPE), which is an innovative form of EPA.
+FDA-approved VASCEPA is made up of one active ingredient: icosapent ethyl (IPE), which is an innovative form of eicosapentaenoic acid (EPA)